Skip To Main Content

 The school, located in Roanoke, is named after James M. Steele, an education advocate who served nine years on the Northwest ISD school board.
 Mr. Steele was a Roanoke resident who volunteered his time at Roanoke Elementary School and was friends with Byron Nelson, namesake of a nearby Northwest ISD comprehensive high school.
 Steele was founded in 2010 after the former Roanoke Elementary building was retrofitted for the nontraditional high school.

-Steele is known for its unique atmosphere, where students take charge of their education and share their talents in a variety of ways, such as having a school band frequently performing during lunch.
+Steele ECHS is known for its unique atmosphere, where students take charge of their education and share their talents in a variety of ways, such as having a school band frequently performing during lunch.
+It offers students a focus on their post-secondary collegiate plans by offering several dual credit offerings to gain college credit and an associate degree while in high school.

-Steele has received numerous accolades for its school and student accomplishments, including being named to the U.S. News & World Report Best High Schools list for two consecutive years.
+Steele has received numerous accolades for its school and student accomplishments, including being named to the U.S. News & World Report Best High Schools list for multiple years.

 Established: 2010